Marco Cecchinato: 2022: Out of top 200, Two Challenger titles, back to top 100

 In May, he qualified and defeated former world No. 3 Dominic Thiem at the 2022 Geneva Open in the first round.

 In July, at the 2022 Croatia Open Umag he reached the quarterfinals defeating Lorenzo Musetti before losing to Franco Agamenone.

 He re-entered the top 100 at No. 98 on 17 October 2022 following two Challenger titles in October.

-2023: ATP semifinal, back to top 75
+2023–2026: ATP semifinal, hiatus, back to ATP Tour

 He reached his first ATP semifinal since 2021 at the 2023 Estoril Open.
-At the 2023 Mutua Madrid Open he reached the second round defeating Marton Fucsovics.
+At the 2023 Mutua Madrid Open he reached the second round defeating Márton Fucsovics.

 At the Italian Open he reached the third round defeating Mackenzie McDonald and 21st seed Roberto Bautista Agut.